fbpx

 Now, let's pivot from player to creator.
 You've seen what the system is.
 Now learn why it works and how you can replicate it.

-The New Way (Zero Risk): Technology has changed the game.
-For modern TCG creators, the biggest hurdle has been solved.
+The New Way (Zero Risk): For modern TCG creators, the biggest hurdle—inventory risk—has been solved.
+At QPMN, we specialize in Print-on-Demand (POD) with strategic card randomization.

 A view of a TCG rarity randomization tool, showing how creators can set the MTG rarity distribution for their own print-on-demand booster packs.